 Additionally, political and societal friction has triggered much uncertainty in the economy as a whole, which inevitably impacts jobs and employment levels.

-One process that will change in 2021?
+One process that will change?
 Hiring.

 Working from home

 With work-from-home, companies across the country have to adjust hiring processes to take better advantage of digital tools.
 For many companies, transitioning to a work-from-home arrangement has not been easy.

 Managing productivity, maintaining culture, and keeping employees engaged with an organization’s mission is far more challenging in an environment where colleagues don’t get to meet regularly.